 The essence of the fighting game, distilled and then applied to an entirely unexpected genre and setting.
-For Honor might look like a triple-A developer’s take on Mount & Blade, but under its armour lies a complex and demanding combat system to do Street Fighter proud.
+For Honor might look like a triple-A developer’s take on Mount & Blade, but under its armour lies a complex and demanding combat system that would do Street Fighter proud.

-It’s a very modern game release: beta tested within an inch of its life, and thusly pretty stable from release day onwards.
-Ubisoft have had to step in and address some imbalances, along with - and you’ll be shocked to hear this - banning some players who were using the multiplayer game to basically be dicks, but broadly, as you'll read in our For Honor PC review, this medieval murder 'em up has been a contender for one of the best games of 2017 from day one.
+It is a very modern game release: beta tested within an inch of its life, and thusly pretty stable from release day onwards.
+Ubisoft have had to step in and address some imbalances, along with - and you will be shocked to hear this - banning some players who were using the multiplayer game to basically be dicks, but broadly, as you'll read in our For Honor PC review, this medieval murder 'em up has been a contender for one of the best games of 2017 from day one.

 Do not go into it expecting a solo experience with meat and substance, though - this is really all about meeting people in the online servers and trying to cleave them in half before you run out of breath.

 Want more?
 Here's our For Honor review.

 Tides of Numenera takes the immortal shtick from its namesake, the fondly remembered Planescape: Torment, but at the centre of its universe are the Numenera themselves - powerful objects left behind by far more advanced civilisations.
-They’re what you’re driven to find and understand, in an unusually talky take on RPG questing.
-And they’re the tools you rely on to get yourself out of a sticky situation: either detonating a chemical oddity, or coating your teeth in a strange paste to achieve a persuasive rictus grin that’ll get you through a diplomatic nightmare without raising a Galvanic Hammer.
+They are what you are driven to find and understand, in an unusually talky take on RPG questing.
+And they are the tools you rely on to get yourself out of a sticky situation: either detonating a chemical oddity, or coating your teeth in a strange paste to achieve a persuasive rictus grin that will get you through a diplomatic nightmare without raising a Galvanic Hammer.